 Director for Nutrition Counseling

 The Domar Center for Mind Body Health at Boston IVF

 The best diet to maximize your fertility is one that supports a healthy body and, thus, a healthy reproductive system.

 A well-balanced diet involves just that.
 Balance.
 Skipping meals disrupts the natural balance of a functional metabolism.
-Under-nourishment can send a message to the body that the food supply is scarce and this may not be the optimum time to become pregnant.
-At the same time, eating too much unhealthful food can affect the exquisite hormonal balance your body requires in order to conceive.
+Undernourishment can send a message to the body that the food supply is scarce, which may not be the optimum time to become pregnant.
+At the same time, eating too much unhealthful food can affect the exquisite hormonal balance your body requires to conceive.

 WHAT DOES A WELL-BALANCED DIET LOOK LIKE?

 Rather than thinking in terms of good and bad, ask yourself, "am I creating a balanced diet?"